 2015 marked the association's 70th anniversary of serving airlines and passengers, ensuring the industry remains safe and sustainable.

-Two projects started under Tony Tyler’s leadership — New Distribution Capability and Smart Security — typify the value of collaboration.
-The first brings airlines together with travel agents, technology providers, and global distribution systems while the latter is a joint initiative with Airports Council International that also involves governments and other regulatory authorities.
+A project started under Tony Tyler’s leadership, New Distribution Capability, typifies the value of collaboration.
+It brings airlines together with travel agents, technology providers, and global distribution systems.

 Next: A Force for Good